Fleet Manager Manual — OneRoad

 Set your fatigue accreditation scheme

 Under Fatigue Settings, select the scheme that applies to your operation.
-This setting determines the fatigue rules applied to all drivers in your fleet.
+This determines the fatigue rules applied to all drivers in your fleet.

 Scheme Who it applies to